KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 \mathcal{F}_{L_1} = f(C_2, C_4) + g(C_5, C_{10}) + \text{cross-coupling terms}
 \]

-This enriches the Inlay Map at the Embodiment Band by specifying not only which operators are present but how they compose — including cross-band contributions from C₅ (Holonic / Scalar) spanning L₁ through L₄, and C₁₀ (Morphogenetic / Formweave) translating pattern (L₄) into living structure (L₁).
+This enriches the Inlay Map at the Embodiment Band by specifying not only which operators are present but how they compose — including cross-band contributions from C₅ (Scalar / Part-Whole Fidelity) spanning L₁ through L₄, and C₁₀ (Morphogenetic / Formweave) translating pattern (L₄) into living structure (L₁).

 ### 5.4 Entropic Cascade Operators